Yanokuchi Station

 Yanokuchi Station (矢野口駅, Yanokuchi-eki) is a passenger railway station located in the city of Inagi, Tokyo, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Yanokuchi Station is served by the Nambu Line, and is situated 22.4 km from the terminus of the line at Kawasaki Station.

 Station layout

-The station consists of one elevated island platforms, with the station building located underneath.
+The station consists of one elevated island platform, with the station building located underneath.
 The station is staffed.

 History

 The station opened on 1 November 1927.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 10,147 passengers daily (boarding passengers only).

 The passenger figures for previous years are as shown below.